Shawn-Nichol/AndroidKotlinGuide/BackgroundTasks/Background optimizations.md

 }
 ```

-When the donditions ofr your job ar met, your app receives a callback to run the onstartJob() method in the specified Jobservice.class.
-To
+When the conditions of your job are met, your app receives a callback to run the onstartJob() method in the specified Jobservice.class.

-A new alternative to Jobscheduler is workmanager, an ApI that allows yout to schedule background tasks that need guaranteed completion, regardless of whether the app process is around or not.
-Workmanager choose the appropriate way to run the work (either directly on a thread in your app process as well as using JobScheduler, FirebaseJobDispatcher, or AlarmManager) based on such factors as the device API level.
-Additionally, WorkMaanager does not require Play services and provides several advanced features, such as chaining tasks together or chcking a task's staus To lear
+A new alternative to Jobscheduler is `WorkManager`, an API that allows yout to schedule background tasks that need guaranteed completion, regardless of whether the app process is around or not. `WorkManager` chooses the appropriate way to run the work (either directly on a thread in your app process as well as using JobScheduler, FirebaseJobDispatcher, or AlarmManager) based on such factors as the device API level.
+Additionally, `WorkManager` does not require Play Services and provides several advanced features, such as chaining tasks together or checking a task's status.

-## Monitor network connectivit while the app is running
+## Monitor network connectivity while the app is running
 App that are running can still listen for Connectivity_change with a registered BroadcastReciever.
 However, the connectivity Manager API privdes a more robust method to request a callback only when specified newtork conditions are met.

 Network requests objects deine the parameters of the newtork callback in terms of Network capabilities. you create Network request objects with the NetworkRequest.Builder class. registerNetworkCallback() then passes the networkReuqest objects with the networkRequest object to the system.
 When the nework conditions are met, the app receives a callback to execute the onAvailable) method defined in its connectivity Manger.
 Networkcallback classs.